openthc/pipe/README.md

 ## Authentication

-Authentication must take place with the system to interface with and that information is passed to the OACI for authentication with the Regulatory Compliance Engine ("RBE")
+Authentication must take place with the system to interface with and that information is passed to the OACI for authentication with the Regulatory Compliance Engine ("RCE")

 ## Supported Compliance Engines